Downtown Park - Complete the Circle

 In 1984 the City Council approved a Downtown Park master plan, which incorporated the Beckley-Meyers design and laid out several phases of construction for developing the park.
 Parts of the plan, including the circular promenade, were not completed.
 The unfinished portion of the circle functions as a vehicular entrance and parking area.
 Additionally, a portion of the area identified for expanded parking along the west edge of the park is occupied by the Ballet Arts building, which has been rented to a local dance troupe.

 In 1997, confronted with a variety of competing interests for Downtown Park, the city was compelled to conduct a public process to determine if the master plan still met the city's needs.
-Although some details were modified, the 1997 Master Plan update retained and reaffirmed Downtown Park's design and purpose.
+Although some details were modified, the 1997 Master Plan Graphic and Report retained and reaffirmed Downtown Park's design and purpose.